francepack/backend_module_0_capstone/day_1/README.md

     1. Create a file within your `day_1` directory that will contain this lesson's work.
 Verify that you are within the directory by using terminal command `ls`.
 If you are not, `cd` into your `day_1` directory.
 Once you are there, use the `touch` command in your terminal to create a file.
 For the first lesson, name this file `ex1.rb`.
 For each subsequent lesson, use `ex2.rb`, `ex3.rb`, so on, so forth.
 Refer to back to [day_0](../Day_0) if you need a refresher on terminal commands.

     1. Work through the lesson, **typing** the code into your file, and running it in the terminal with `ruby your_file_name.rb`, replaceing your_file_name.rb with the actual file name that you'd like to run.
 Make sure the output you get is similar to what the lesson shows.
-If you get an error saying "No such file or directory", make sure you verify where you are located in the terminal- running `ls` should show the file you are trying to run.
+If you get an error saying "No such file or directory", be sure to verify the directory you are located in via the terminal- running command `ls` should show the file you are trying to run.

     1. Complete the Study Drills listed at the end of the lesson.